 At Arizona Associates for Reproductive Health here in Scottsdale, we always strive to answer all questions and address all concerns that our patients may have.
-This commitment to patient care is our way of improiving the success and effectiveness of the fertility treatment services we provide.
-It's with this in mind that we would like to go over the basics of in vitro fertilization (IVF) and who the best candidates are for treatment.
+This commitment to patient care is our way of improving the success and effectiveness of the fertility treatment services we provide.
+It's with this in mind that we would like to go over the basics of in vitro fertilization (IVF) and how to decide if IVF is right for you.

 In vitro fertilization (IVF) is an assisted reproduction treatment that is extremely well known and generally quite effective.
 During IVF treatment, an egg is fertilized in a controlled lab setting and then allowed to incubate and undergo cellular division.
 When ready, the embryo is placed into the uterus to be carried to term.

 In vitro fertilization (IVF) has proven effective in addressing both male infertility issues and female infertility issues.
 This is a given considering the way the procedure is performed.
 During the consultation process, we can make key assessments about your suitability for IVF and how the process can be tailored to meet all of your needs.